swamil5504/C_Student-Database_With_Search_Sort/README.md

 # C_Student-Database_With_Search_Sort

 This is a Student Management System implemented in C. It allows you to store and manipulate student records, including their names, roll numbers, and marks.
-The program provides functionality to accept student details, sort the records using different sorting techniques, and perform a linear search to find a specific student based on their roll number.
+The program provides functionality to accept student details, sort the records using different sorting techniques, and perform a linear search or a binary search to find a specific student based on their roll number.

 ## Features

-- Accept student details: The program prompts the user to enter the details of multiple students, including their names, roll numbers, and marks.
-The information is stored in an array of `struct student` objects.
+Input student details: The program allows you to input student details such as name, roll number, and marks.
+You can enter the information for multiple students at once.

-- Sorting techniques: The program offers three sorting techniques: Insertion Sort, Selection Sort, and Shell Sort.
-You can choose one of these techniques to sort the student records based on their roll numbers.
-The chosen sorting algorithm is:
+Sorting techniques: The program provides three different sorting techniques to sort the student records:

-    - Insertion Sort: This algorithm iterates over the array and places each element in its correct position by comparing it with the previous elements.
+Insertion Sort: This technique sorts the records in ascending order based on the roll number.

-    - Selection Sort: This algorithm finds the minimum element in each iteration and swaps it with the element at the current position.
+Selection Sort: This technique sorts the records in ascending order based on the roll number.

-    - Shell Sort: This algorithm is an optimized version of insertion sort that compares elements that are far apart before sorting them.

-- Display sorted student data: After sorting the student records, the program displays the sorted data, including the names, roll numbers, and marks of each student.
+Shell Sort: This technique sorts the records in ascending order based on the roll number.
+Searching options: The program offers two searching options to find specific students:

-- Linear search: The program allows you to search for a specific student based on their roll number using linear search.
-If the student is found, their details are displayed.
+Linear Search: You can search for a student by their roll number using linear search.
+It iterates through the records sequentially until it finds a match.
+Binary Search: You can search for a student by their roll number using binary search.
+This technique requires the records to be sorted in ascending order beforehand.
+Display sorted records: After performing a sorting operation, the program displays the sorted student records.
+The sorted records include the student's name, roll number, and marks.

+Continuous execution: The program runs in a loop, allowing you to perform multiple sorting and searching operations without restarting it.
+You can choose different techniques or search for different students in each iteration.

+User-friendly interface: The program provides a simple and intuitive command-line interface.
+It prompts you for input, displays the results, and guides you through the available options.

 ## Usage

-1. Enter the number of students: Specify the number of student records you want to manage.
+1. When prompted, enter the number of students for which you want to input records.

-2. Enter Student details: Provide the details for each student, including their name, roll number, and marks.
+2. Provide the details for each student, including their name, roll number, and marks.

-3. Select a sorting technique: Choose one of the available sorting techniques (1 for Insertion Sort, 2 for Selection Sort, 3 for Shell Sort).

-4. Sorted Student Data: The program displays the sorted student data, showing the names, roll numbers, and marks in ascending order of roll numbers.
+3. Choose a searching/sorting technique from the available options:

+- Insertion Sort
+- Selection Sort
+- Shell Sort
+- Linear Search
+- Binary Search

-5. Enter the Roll Number to search: Provide a roll number to search for a specific student.
+4. Depending on your choice, the program will either sort the student records or search for a specific student.

-6. Student found: If the student is found based on the provided roll number, their details (name, roll number, and marks) are displayed.

-7. Student not found: If the student is not found, a message indicating that the student was not found is displayed.

-## File Structure

-- main.c: Contains the main program logic and user interface.
-- student.h: Contains the struct definition for student and function declarations.
-- student.c: Contains the function implementations for accepting, displaying, sorting, and searching student records.
+5. The program will display the sorted student records or the search result.

+6. You can repeat the sorting/searching process as many times as desired.

 ## How to Run